 Swords Scholar Grants

 The Swords Scholar program provides grants to Elmhurst College Honors students in support of Honors Independent Research projects.
-Swords Scholar grants range from $300 to $500 and are funded by an anonymous donor in honor of Robert and Barbara Swords, who founded the Elmhurst College Honors Program in 1965.
+Swords Scholar grants are funded by an anonymous donor in honor of Robert and Barbara Swords, who founded the Elmhurst College Honors Program in 1965.
 To apply for a grant, submit a formal Swords Scholar Grant Proposal (available online or from the Honors Director).
 You’ll also need to secure a faculty sponsor, complete an Honors Independent Research Project Form, and obtain final approval from the Honors Program director.

 Students can also compete for other research funding under the newly-established Honors Program Summer Fellows and FYS Summer Fellows research programs.

 The Honors Program Summer Fellows Program was established to increase undergraduate research as outlined in the current Elmhurst College Strategic Plan.
 The program is restricted to students with junior or senior standing (for research taking place after their sophomore or junior years) undertaken with the supervision of a faculty mentor.
 Although “495” (Honors Independent Research) is a current course option in every department, the purpose of the Summer Fellows Program is to encourage independent student work over an extended period free of other obligations.
 This summer project is not credit-bearing.
 Collaborative projects will be considered, but a Fellow applicant must provide a detailed description of his/her individual product.
 For more information and applicant requirements, contact either Dr. Mary Kay Mulvaney, Director, Honors Program or Dr. Russ Ford, Assistant Director, Honors Program.